Justin Lazard: Acting career

 After a small role in Spike of Bensonhurst in 1988, Lazard landed the recurring role of a punk-rock undercover cop on NBC's Miami Vice, appearing in three episodes.
 To pay for acting classes, he began a brief career as a model.
 Small parts in features (i.e., Born to Ride in 1991) and regular roles in unsuccessful series (e.g., Second Chances; CBS 1993–94) followed.

 In 1995, Lazard landed the role of a charming stockbroker on the primetime CBS soap Central Park West, but the series floundered and despite some retooling and a title change to "CPW", the show was cancelled after its second season.
 He starred in Extreme (1995) as part of a Rocky Mountain rescue team but the series was cut short after 7 episodes.
 He had a role in the direct-to-video release The Big Fall (1997).

 Working in partnership with his brother Marc through Lazard Productions, he began to create material for himself.
 His most notable role was in Species II (1998) as an astronaut who mutates into an alien bent on having sex with human women and impregnating them, creating a race of alien children.
 He went on to produce the thriller Dark Harbor (1998), which he co-scripted with director Adam Coleman Howard.
 Lazard also served as executive producer on Stanley's Gig in 2000, written and directed by his brother, Marc.
 This would be his last acting role before retiring from the industry.

-Personal life

-Lazard married model Shannon Fluet in 2008.
-She appeared as a model in Project Runway (season 2) and has been represented by the Ford Models and Click Models.
-The couple has one child.